Proposed guidance document on the production of uncooked comminuted fermented salami (UCFM)

 Background to consultation

-MPI is seeking feedback on the guidance document – Production of uncooked fermented salami (UCFM).
+MPI sought feedback on the guidance document – Production of uncooked fermented salami (UCFM).

 This document was developed to provide guidance to help processors of uncooked comminuted fermented meat (UCFM) products to comply with the Food (Uncooked Comminuted Fermented Meat) Standard 2008.
 It has been rewritten to reflect any legislative updates and to transfer to the new requirements and guidance template.